1) Listen and Don’t Panic

 The internet has lots of websites and youth forums designed to help young people going through difficult times, such as Young Minds, Young Scot, Childline and Papyrus.
 Be careful with what sites you’re using or suggesting to your friend and make sure they’re safe and reliable like the ones below.

 10) Don’t Keep it a Secret

 If you’re worried that your friend might hurt themselves or if they are talking about suicide you cannot keep it a secret.
 Encourage them to speak up about it themselves, but if they don’t, you have to find the balance between their privacy and keeping them safe.
-It can be difficult to do this when you know that they may be angry at first if you tell someone, but you need to remind yourself that they will also be safe and alive, and that they came to you because the wanted help and support.
+It can be difficult to do this when you know that they may be angry at first if you tell someone, but you need to remind yourself that they will also be safe and that they came to you because they wanted help and support.